-Whether it’s the best mini-mart around is subjective, but for many, it’s a reliable staple store that neighbourhoods can depend on, so it’s no surprise that it found enough popularity to open 1,500+ stores around Malaysia.
+Whether it’s the best mini-mart around is subjective, but I believe that for many, it’s a reliable staple store that neighbourhoods can depend on, so it’s no surprise that it found enough popularity to open 1,500+ stores around Malaysia.
 In 2020, it was reported that the brand has opened 3 outlets across the causeway too.

 The man behind its successes is Lee Thiam Wah, who founded the convenience store 32 years ago.